 How commercialism affects your health

 The term “weight loss” is often met with frustration, especially when we so often need to unravel weight loss commercialism myths.
-The idea of having to endure mental and physical self-control does not have to become a prison before the journey even begins.
+The idea of having to endure mental and physical self control does not have to become a prison before the journey even begins.
 A weight loss journey can become a healthy, lifelong and passion-driven decision.
 Fad diets and the diet industry are cashing in on our need to be thin.
 They are also fostering an unsustainable practice driven by commercialism and not passion.

-In the book Encyclopedia of Fad Diets, authors Marjolijn Bijlefeld and Sharon K. Zoumbaris state that diet products are a huge business which rakes in billions of dollars from hopefuls who desire the perfect image of themselves.
+In the book Encyclopedia of Fad Diets, authors Marjolijn Bijlefeld and Sharon K. Zoumbaris state that diet products are a huge business that rakes in billions of dollars from hopefuls who desire the perfect image of themselves.
 However, only 95% of those dieters maintain or keep the weight off in the long term.

 According to Marjolijn Bijlefeld and Sharon K. Zoumbaris, after five years of starting one of these temporary diets, 95% of the dieters studied were found to have regained the weight that they had lost.
-These dieters may had been motivated by their desire to fit into a “thin world”.
+These dieters may have been motivated by their desire to fit into a “thin world.”
 Many may have simply wanted to have control of their own lives.
 However, 95% continued to fail and regain the weight, meaning their passion fizzled out.
 Their motivation faded away.